adeptex/SLAE/Assignment-6/rot7/README.md

 ### Polymorphic Shellcode

 Just like in the original Shell-Storm post, we will need a ROT7 encoder for our decoder to use.
 We will also use an `execve()` shellcode for this example.
+One important design decision about this encoder, is that the first byte of the encoded shellcode is length of the plaintext shellcode.
+This allows to dynamically adjust for any plaintext shellcode, as long as it does not exceed the length of `0xff`, of course.
+This is taken into account for the decoder code.

 ### a6-rot7-encode.py
 ```python